Operational Interpretation of Renyi Information Measures via Composite Hypothesis Testing Against Product and Markov Distributions: Main Results and Examples

 Our second result considers the case where type-II error probability goes to zero exponentially with a rate exceeding the mutual information $D(P\|\cQ)$.
 In this case, we find that type-I error probability converges to 1 exponentially fast, and the exponent is determined by the R\'enyi divergence $D_s(P\|\cQ)$, with $s > 1$.

 \begin{theorem} Let $\mathbb{H} = \big(\cX, P, \{\cQ_n\}_{n \in \mathbb{N}} \big)$ be such that Axioms~\ref{ax:prod}--\ref{ax:para} are satisfied on $[1, b)$.
-Then, for any $R \geq 0$,
+Then, for any $R < R_b$,

-Moreover, if $R \leq R_b$ equality holds. \end{theorem} The proof is given in Section~\ref{sec:sc}.
-The case where $\cQ_n$ are singletons was shown by Han-Kobayashi~\cite{han89}.
+\end{theorem} The proof is given in Section~\ref{sec:sc}.
+The case where $\cQ_n$ are singletons is attributed to Csisz\'ar-Longo~\cite{csiszar71} and Han-Kobayashi~\cite{han89}.
 Note that even in the singleton case, the original results do not apply for $R > R_{\infty}$.
 In fact Nakagawa-Kanaya~\cite{nakagawa93} showed that in this setting the above optimal exponent can be attained only by a randomized test.
-We will not further discuss this setting in this paper.
+We will not further discuss this case.

 Again we note that if $R \leq D(P\|\cQ)$ the right hand side of~\eqref{eq:sc-thm} evaluates to zero, otherwise it is strictly positive.
 The threshold rates are thus determined by the above results, and we find the following corollary of Theorems~\ref{th:hoeffding}~and~\ref{th:sc}.